The $100,000 Pyramid: how to play and win

 Use possessives and adjectives

-You’ll get The Whistle if you use prepositions: in, on, under, for, after, etc. Exceptions are made when the preposition forms part of a well-known phrase, like hall of fame.
+You’ll get The Double Buzz if you use prepositions: in, on, under, for, after, etc. Exceptions are made when the preposition forms part of a well-known phrase, like hall of fame.

 Instead of using prepositions, you can often rephrase your clue using a possessive.
 For example, the paws of a cat can become a cat’s paws.